tonytvo/blog-generator/content/blog/listen-to-tests/index.md

 - Obscure Tests
   - confuse the differences between test cases
   - single test case exercises multiple features
-  - test names describe features
-    - a common approach is to name a test after the method it's exercising
-    - at best, such names duplicate the information a developer could get just by looking at the target class
-    - we don't need to know that TargetObject has a "choose" method, **we need to know what the object does in different situations, what the method is for**
-    - a better alternative is to name tests in terms of the target object's features.
-      - TestDox convention: Each test name reads like a sentence, with the target class as the implicit subject.
-        - a List holds items in the other they were added: holdsItemsInTheOrderTheyWereAdded
-    - the point of the convention is to encourage the developer to think about what the target object does, not what it is.
-  - When writing the tests, some developers start with the test name first, and some begin to create a placeholder for the test names before writing any test codes.
-Both approaches work as long as the test is, in the end, consistent and expressive.
   - can't skim-read the tests to understand the intention
   - uses magic numbers but are not clear about what, if anything, is significant about those values
   - tests with lots of code for setting up and handling exceptions, which buries their essential logic.